 The same will be the case for bedsits where the tenant has exclusive use of facilities, even though those facilities may be outside the door to the bedsit.

-However, in the case of an HMO where the tenants are sharing facilities the valuation officer is likely to apply a single band to the whole property.
+However, in the case of an HMO where the tenants share facilities on a joint tenancy, the valuation officer is likely to apply a single band to the whole property.